ailrk/Juju/haskell_fixpoint/README.md

-{-# LANGUAGE DeriveFunctor #-}

-module FixPoint where

-import           Control.Arrow
+# Fix point, Free monad, and adjoints.

-{-@ Fix Point Of Functor
+#### Fix Point Of Functor
 Sometimes we have recursive types.
 E.g binary tree

 We can abstract away the recursive part with universal type.
 To make it recursive again we find the fix point of the data type.

 doing so is desiable when you want to separate the primitive representation of a data type and it's recursive form.
-@-}

-data Lit
-  = StrLit String
-  | IntLit Int
-  | Ident String
-  deriving (Show, Eq)

--- e.g one way to define Unary might be `Unary String Expr`.
-We abstract away the -- Expr part and turns it into a universal type. data Expr a
-  = Index a a
-  | Call a [a]
-  | Unary String a
-  | Binary a String a
-  | Paren a
-  | Literal Lit
-  deriving (Show, Eq, Functor)

 -- use a fix point to tight the recursive knot.
 -- What does it mean?